jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>disable-ipv6:</strong> Disable IPv6.

-<strong>softwares:</strong> A list of my favorites softwares or librairies to install I need ...
+<strong>softwares:</strong> A list of my favorites softwares or libraries to install I need ...

 <strong>asbru-cm:</strong> Asbru-CM software installation (note that KeePassXC will be installed too).